Wondering what to do in Limerick? We’ve got you sorted. Here are the ten best things to do in Limerick, Ireland. Check them out!

 6. The Milk Market – for all things fresh and eco

 Head to this quirky marketplace, a far cry from your regular shopping areas, and you’ll be greeted by an array of traditional, local stalls.
 You’ll find everything from handcrafts, to sustainable, fresh produce.
 The best time to see it come alive is the weekend.

 5. Limerick City Museum – with a collection of 62,000 objects

-Featuring exhibitions of the largest meteorite to ever fall on the British Isles, Stone Age and Iron Age archaeological artefacts, and the largest collection of Limerick lace, this museum has enough to keep you interested all day.
+Featuring exhibitions of the largest meteorite to ever fall in Ireland and Britain, Stone Age and Iron Age archaeological artefacts, and the largest collection of Limerick lace, this museum has enough to keep you interested all day.

 Address: Henry St, Limerick

 4. Adare Manor – so much to offer

 With a history dating back as far as the 12th century, this impressive 5-star hotel in Ireland is ideally located along the River Maigue, features a Michelin-star restaurant, a top-class spa, and a golf resort.